dshieble/dshieble.github.io/_posts/2022-11-26-how-to-execute.md

 Within an organization execution ability is easy to see.
 Strong executors consistently achieve their goals.
 As a result, most healthy organizations are naturally set up to reward strong executors.
 Good engineering leaders point their best executors at the most ambitious, most well formed goals in the organization.

 However, execution ability can be harder to see from the outside.
-Execution ability is almost entirely uncorrelated with status symbols like impressive universities or companies, and technical interviews do not emphasize execution ability.
+This skill set is almost entirely uncorrelated with status symbols like impressive universities or companies.
+Similarly, technical interviews do not emphasize execution ability.

 All is not lost however: execution ability is highly correlated with prioritization skills, which is not too difficult to assess in an interview.
 Good prioritizers often have many examples of situations where they prioritized successfully.
 An engineering leader who can sniff out this skill will have a major advantage in building a highly successful team.